Unknown (2011 film): Box office

 Unknown grossed $63.7 million in North America and $72.4 million in other territories for a worldwide total of $136.1 million.

 It finished at number one opening at its first week of release with $21.9 million.

 Television series

-In June 2021, it was announced that a sequel television series based on the film is in development at TNT.
-The project will be produced by Dark Castle Entertainment where Sean Finegan will write the pilot, Karl Gajdusek and Speed Weed will serve as executive producers and show runners, Neeson also will serve as executive producer and Collet-Serra will direct the pilot and executive produce.
+In June 2021, it was announced that a sequel television series based on the film was in development at TNT.
+The project was to be produced by Dark Castle Entertainment where Sean Finegan would write the pilot, Karl Gajdusek and Speed Weed would serve as executive producers and show runners, Neeson also would serve as executive producer and Collet-Serra would direct the pilot and executive produce.